-I want to break this point down into three checkpoints: stating a rule, reinforcing a rule, and understanding a rule—all three of these things are different.
+I want to break this point down into three checkpoints: stating a thing, reinforcing a thing, and understanding a thing—all three of these things are different.

-Stating a rule: The simplest way to communicate an idea.
-This is going over a rule or policy in a moment, like an interview or an onboarding process.
+Stating a thing: The simplest way to communicate an idea.
+This is simply saying an idea out loud to someone.

-Reinforcing a rule: This is finding multiple ways to communicate an idea, and usually entails multiple forms of communication that aren’t just verbal.
-Having an employee handbook or a checklist at a staff meeting qualify under reinforcement.
+Reinforcing a thing: This is finding multiple ways to communicate an idea.
+This usually entails multiple forms of communication that aren’t just verbal.
+Having an employee handbook or a checklist at a staff meeting qualifies under reinforcement.

-Stating a rule or policy isn’t the same as reinforcing it.
+Stating an idea isn’t the same as reinforcing it.
 Likewise, reinforcing it isn’t the same as making sure folks understand what it means and that they know how to apply it.

 Take it a step further.
-You say it, you write it down in a manual (reinforcing the policy).
-But the employee still hasn’t seen anyone else use it.
-Maybe they wonder if that’s a policy that’s nice on paper, but seldom used.
-Or maybe they assume that if they ask for a paid day off, they’ll be seen as lazy or not dedicated.
-In this case, you said the rule and reinforced it, but haven’t made sure the employee truly understands how to use it.
+Let’s say the policy is written down in an employee manual.
+This reinforces the policy.
+But employees still haven’t seen anyone else use their time off.
+Perhaps they assume that if they ask for a paid day off, they’ll be seen as lazy or not dedicated.
+In this case, a policy was both stated and reinforced but hasn’t been truly understood.

 I struggle with this constantly.
 Even though I know there are rules and policies meant to support me, I feel deeply uncomfortable asking for them.
 What if my boss thinks I’m being selfish?
-What if I’m seen as greedy for asking for something even if the rules state I’m allowed to do so?
+What if I’m seen as greedy for asking for something even if it’s been stated that I’m allowed to do so?

-Simply relying on written policies and vaguely communicated statements means that they will be interpreted differently by your staff members—hard stop.
+Relying on written policies and vaguely communicated statements means that they will be interpreted differently by your staff members—hard stop.
 Your meaning will never be fully understood unless you check for understanding.

-When it comes to communication, I like to imagine two dots.
-One is the idea you’re trying to make, and the other is an employee understanding the idea.
+When it comes to communication, I try to imagine two dots.
+One dot represents the idea you’re trying to make, and the other is an employee understanding the idea.
 Really good communicators understand that the line between those two points needs to be drawn.
 That line is the why of a rule: why do sick days matter?
 Why do you want to give folks paid time off?
-Why do we give certain free drinks to folks?

-So if you notice that, even though you have a sick time policy, no one uses it, ask your staff why.
+If you notice that, even though you have a sick time policy, no one uses it, ask your staff why.
 Go back to the why of the rule: do you believe that folks will make a speedier recovery when they stay home?
 Do they know that you have their back if they have to call out a shift?
-If your staff doesn’t know how or why policies are in place, and they don’t know how to utilize them, they’re as good as garbage music videos.
+If your staff doesn’t know how or why a rule is in place, and they don’t know how to utilize them, they’re as good as garbage music videos.